jmoyers/cool-parser/README.md

-Work in progress bison parser for cool language.
-This is for OSX.
+Complete (for my purposes) bison parser for cool language.
+Setup is for OSX.

-TODO:
-* Multi dec let statements
+* Multi dec let statements aren't supported
-* Line number special handling
+* No special line number handling is done (bison default)